International Relations BSc (Hons) – 2020 entry

 You’ll be able to examine questions of great significance on the global political stage, such as international security, foreign policy, globalisation, environmental policy and international governance.

-Your final year dissertation will allow you to explore an aspect of international politics in significant depth, while also demonstrating your use of research and presentation skills.
+If you decide to undertake a final year dissertation, you will explore an aspect of international politics in significant depth, while also demonstrating your use of research and presentation skills.

 Professional Training placements